Skip to content

 #Improving Moderation

 Past chats help you spot patterns.
 Maybe toxic messages spike during specific game segments, or a certain emote gets spammed right before drama kicks off.
-This data lets you tweak AutoMod sensitivity levels and brief your mod team.
+This data lets you tweak AutoMod sensitivity levels and brief your mod team with examples instead of vague impressions.

 If you’re building a moderation team, knowing how to set up donations on Twitch and manage roles goes hand-in-hand with chat oversight.